 Periodically throughout the year, we have early release days for staff professional development and parent conferences.
 These days necessitate an earlier bus schedule.
 Children are released at 12:00 noon.
 Lunch is not served on these days.
-The School Calendar includes these full and half days and is posted on our website (BHRSD.org) and in Appendix B.
+The School Calendar includes these full and half days and is posted on our website (BHRSD.org).